 \section{Preliminaries}

-\SplatSim is build atop several prior works, namely: 3D-Gaussian splatting which enables fast rendering, \mvsplat which yields 3D Gaussian point clouds from multi-view images, and \ptv which enables efficient neural processing of 3D point clouds.
+\SplatSim is built atop several prior works, namely: 3D-Gaussian splatting, which enables fast rendering, \mvsplat, which yields 3D Gaussian point clouds from multi-view images, and \ptv which enables efficient neural processing of 3D point clouds.

-\paragraph{Gaussian Splatting}
+\paragraph{Gaussian Splatting.}

-3D Gaussian splatting (3DGS) \cite{kerbl3Dgaussians} is an effective framework for multi-view 3D image reconstruction, representation, and fast image rendering and gained rapid popularity due to its support for rapid inference, high fidelity, and editability of scenes.
+3D Gaussian splatting (3DGS) \citep{kerbl3Dgaussians} is an effective framework for multi-view 3D image reconstruction, representation, and fast image rendering and has gained rapid popularity due to its support for rapid inference, high fidelity, and editability of scenes.
 Gaussian splatting uses a collection of 3D Gaussian primitives, each parameterized by

 with the Gaussian's mean $\p_i$ (particle position), its rotation $r_i$, spherical harmonics $c_i$ (defines coloring), scale $s_i$, and opacity $\sigma_i$.
 To render novel views, these primitives are projected onto a 2D image plane using differential tile-based rasterization.
-The color value at pixel $\mathbf{p}$ is calculated via alpha-blend rendering: $I(\mathbf p) = \sum_{i=1}^{N} \alpha_i c_i \prod_{j=1}^{i-1} (1-\alpha_j)$ where $\alpha_i = \sigma_i e^{-\frac{1}{2} (\mathbf p - \p_i)^{\T} \Sigma_i^{-1} (\mathbf p - \p_i)}$ is the 2D density, $I$ is the rendered image, $N$ is the number of primitives in the image, and $\Sigma_i$ is the covariance matrix given by $\Sigma_i = r_i s_i r_i^{\T}$ for improved computational stability.
+The color value at pixel $\mathbf{p}$ is calculated via alpha-blend rendering: $I(\mathbf p) = \sum_{i=1}^{N} \alpha_i c_i \prod_{j=1}^{i-1} (1-\alpha_j)$ where $\alpha_i = \sigma_i e^{-\frac{1}{2} (\mathbf p - \p_i)^{\T} \Sigma_i^{-1} (\mathbf p - \p_i)}$ is the 2D density, $I$ is the rendered image, $N$ is the number of primitives in the image and $\Sigma_i$ is the covariance matrix given by $\Sigma_i = r_i s_i r_i^{\T}$ for improved computational stability.